all

 def nosort process all(value: boolean): boolean default true

-Returns true iff all the boolean values in the group value are true.
-If the group is empty, returns true.
+Returns true when all values in value are true.
+For an empty group, it returns true.

 Examples